vgurianov/srt/docs/experiment1.md

 In table is depicted result of simulation.

 ```
-Trajectory of particle and time particle
+Trajectory of particle and time of the particle
 +----+-----+-----+------+------+-----+
 | Tw |  x  |  t  |  ta  | err% |  tp |
 +----+-----+-----+------+------+-----+